Sharlottes/Informatis/README.md

 r a i n b o w (toggleable throuh settings)

 ### block scanner
-Scans turret stats and outputs the info in a circle or linear view. (can toggle on setting)
+Scans turret stats and outputs the info in a circle or linear view. (can toggle in settings)
 - [ ] add filter setting to make scanner can scan not only turrret, wall but also another blocks.

 ### rendered block info